JustDeax/ComposeStopwatch/README.md

 - Change orientation
     - Portrait mode has more space for laps
-    - In Landscape mode, text is larger
+    - In Landscape mode, time text is larger

 - Select an action when you tap on the clock that shows the time
     - Resume or pause